davecranwell/davecranwell.github.io/_posts/2017-07-04-rules-of-interruption.md

 What's odd is that in the world of development teams where _everything_ becomes a documented process, or code of conduct, or concensus of behaviour, this is still poorly handled.

-In an ideal world, collaborative environments would have rules of engagement when entering into a conversation.
-However enforcing them across teams over which you have no control is next to impossible and lets be honest, you mostly come across looking like a dick.
+In an ideal world, collaborative environments would have rules of engagement for conversation.
+However enforcing them across teams is next to impossible and lets be honest, you mostly come across looking like a dick.

 But what would those rule look like if they did exist?
 Here's my shot at them: